MartinValchevv/dev-tasks-up/readme.txt

 *   In order for the plugin to work correctly, it must be configured from an admin account
 *   The corresponding Api key must be filled in, upon successful connection, it is mandatory to choose whether you want to configure it in a new environment or in a current one
+*   If you want to use custom fields, they must be configured from Click Up, if they are configured, the field option will be displayed when you create a task

 == Installation ==